 Cloth ISBN: 9781503611894

 Territorial disputes are one of the main sources of tension in Northeast Asia.
 Escalation in such conflicts often stems from a widely shared public perception that the territory in question is of the utmost importance to the nation.
-Yet that's frequently not true in economic, military, or political terms.
-The tiny and remote islets, known as Dokdo in South Korea and Takeshima in Japan, for instance, have no such value.
-Yet citizens and groups in both countries have mounted sustained campaigns to protect them as the heart of the nation.
-Similar movements are taking place throughout the region and have wide-ranging domestic and international consequences.
+While that's frequently not true in economic, military, or political terms, citizens' groups and other domestic actors throughout the region have mounted sustained campaigns to protect or recover the disputed islands.
+Quite often, these campaigns have wide-ranging domestic and international consequences.

-Focusing on non-state actors rather than political elites, Alexander Bukh explains how and why apparently inconsequential territories become central to national and nationalist discourse in Japan, South Korea, and Taiwan.
-These Islands Are Ours gives us a new way to understand the nature of territorial disputes and how they inform national identities by exploring their social construction, amplification, and ideological consequences.
+Why and how do territorial disputes that at one point mattered little, become salient?
+Focusing on non-state actors rather than political elites, Alexander Bukh explains how and why apparently inconsequential territories become central to national discourse in Japan, South Korea, and Taiwan.
+These Islands Are Ours challenges the conventional wisdom that territorial disputes-related campaigns originate in the desire to protect national territory and traces their roots to times of crisis in the respective societies.
+This book gives us a new way to understand the nature of territorial disputes and how they inform national identities by exploring the processes of their social construction, and amplification.

 About the author